Class: IV+; Ave. Gradient: 8 m/km; Portages: 0-3; Length: up to 53 km; Time: up to 8:00

 Descent History: First descent of the lower-lower (from Cuilco II) was on 05.11.03 by Greg Schwendinger.
 First descent of middle-lower (from San Miguel) was by Roberto Rodas, Gary Chrisman, and Greg Schwendinger on 10.10.04 (it was attempted by rafters years earlier but they bailed at Lu-Lu and hiked back up).
 First descent of the upper-lower (from San Gaspar Ixchil) was on 01.09.10 by Greg Schwendinger.

-Flow Notes: The most useful gage is way downstream at San Miguel, Mexico (below the confluence with the Río Independencia), linked to below.
-In 2010, 17,000 cfs on this gage gave about 4,000 cfs at San Gaspar Ixchil (the highest I've seen it).
+Flow Notes: The most useful gauge is way downstream at San Miguel, Mexico (below the confluence with the Río Independencia), linked to below.
+In 2010, 17,000 cfs on this gauge gave about 4,000 cfs at San Gaspar Ixchil (the highest I've seen it).
 During the rainy season you can be sure of a boatable flow in the lower bits, but in low-water years it may be bony at San Gaspar Ixchil.
 If the Selegua (alongside the border-to-Huehuetenango road) has runnable water, the Cuilco probably does also.
 The Cuilco is a bigger river than the Selegua, but also wider/shallower, and its season is a bit shorter.
-Here are I also show historical flows at a point well downstream of the Mexican border.

 Nearby Tourist Attractions: the roads are scenic, and you can also search out the primitive hot springs in the area.